Illinois LGBTQIA+ Resource Hub

 -

 Marriage and civil unions are protected by law for same-sex couples in Illinois.
-Legalizing your partnership is a personal and intimate decision and only you know what is best for you.
-When taking that next step, it may be important for you to know that they are not the same in terms of protection and recognition.
+Legalizing your partnership is a personal and intimate decision, and only you know what is best for you.
+When taking the step to obtain legal recognition of your relationship, it is important to know that marriages and civil unions do not provide the same protections and recognitions.

-Civil unions for same-sex couples have been legal in Illinois since 2011.
-These continue to be an option for couples in Illinois.
-Civil unions provide state protections, such as inheritance, state tax filing, and hospital visitation, but none of the federal benefits including immigration, social security, and federal tax benefits.
-Civil unions may also not be recognized in other states if you move out of Illinois.
+Same-sex couples may also choose to enter into civil unions in Illinois.
+Civil unions for same-sex couples have been legal in Illinois since 2011, and provide various state protections, including inheritance protections, joint state tax filing, and hospital visitation rights.
+However, same-sex couples in civil unions do not receive the same federal benefits as married couples, such as immigration, social security, and federal tax benefits.
+Also, civil unions might not be recognized in other states if you move out of Illinois.

 -

-Whether you are already raising children or planning to, Illinois law supports and protects LGBTQIA+ parents.
-You can have custody and legally adopt, and discrimination against you in this process is illegal.
-How you’re legally recognized can depend on your relationship to your partner and to the child.
+Whether you are planning to grow your family or are already raising children, Illinois law supports and protects LGBTQIA+ parents.
+LGBTQIA+ families and individuals can legally adopt and have custody of children, and discrimination in the adoption and custody processes is illegal.
+The legal recognition of your parenthood may depend on your relationship to both your partner and the child.

 -

 Our LGBTQIA+ community thrives on mutual support and compassion, and no one knows this better than our LGBTQIA+ elders.
 From covertly sharing healthcare resources before there were publicly welcoming spaces, to stepping forward as caregivers for our chosen family, our history proves we have been there for one another when it matters most.
 We rise to face tough challenges and support one another, as the trailblazers we are.
-Our LGBTQIA+ elders in Illinois have the right to be free from discrimination based on their identity, and we have worked to compile affirming resources that will honor the collective strength of our community.
+Our LGBTQIA+ elders in Illinois have the right to be free from discrimination based on their identity.